A positive approach to presenting

 The people I train are normally looking for two things: to feel more comfortable presenting and to be better at it.

-They often come with a clear idea of what they’d like to stop doing (talking too fast, going blank, not connecting with their audience) but are less clear about the kind of presenter they’d like to be.
-What would make them enjoy presenting?
+They often have a clear idea of what they’d like to stop doing - talking too fast, going blank, not connecting with their audience - but are less clear about the kind of presenter they’d like to be.

 We might cover…